TABLE OF CONTENTS

 Expedited shipping is a faster delivery option designed to get orders to customers sooner than standard shipping, often within one to three business days.

 While standard shipping may take up to a week, expedited shipping prioritizes speed by reducing transit time and moving packages through the carrier network more efficiently.
-Think FedEx expedited shipping or UPS expedited shipping, these services offer faster routing, earlier pickups, and later delivery cutoffs.
+These services offer faster routing, earlier pickups, and later delivery cutoffs.

 To clarify: